mako-framework/docs/01_getting_started/01_installation.md

 ### Updating

-Mako can easily be updated when a new patch release is made available using the following command:
+Mako and all your other dependencies can easily be updated when a new release is made available using the following command:

 ```
 composer update
 ```
 {.language-none}

-> If you want to bump the version (e.g. from `5.6.*` to `5.7.*`) then you'll have to update your `composer.json` file before running the update command.
-Note that some releases might require some minor code changes.
+If you want to bump the Mako version (e.g. from `5.6.*` to `5.7.*`) then you'll have to update your `composer.json` file before running the update command.

+> Some releases might require some minor code changes.
 These will be documented in the upgrade guides.
+{.warning}